Have any questions?

 Tanja Boukal trained as an art embroiderer in Vienna, and studied stage design and decoration.
 Her love for craftsmanship and technical perfection permeates her work as well as her socio-political attitude.
-In her most recent cycle of works she deals with the language of flowers - also called floriography.
+In her most recent cycle of works she dealt with the language of flowers - also called floriography.
 This refers to a hidden communication through the use of certain types of flowers, which is symbolically charged, a language that was used in Asian culture, but also in Victorian England, to convey messages that could not be uttered otherwise in this rigid society.
 There were even dictionaries that allowed sender and recipients to translate the language of flowers.
 For the exhibition in Neufelden, Tanja Boukal embroidered gorgeous flowers on jacquard fabric, into which images of drowned refugee children are woven.
 Embroidered lavishly in the three-dimensional stumpwork technique that flourished in seventeenth-century England, these flowers speak of hate, fear, hope, death or rebirth, but can only be deciphered for those who engage in a new language.

 The example of the flowers clearly shows that Tanja Boukal's work often captivates through the deliberate use of stark contrasts, through the irritation that arises when looking at what is supposed to be beautiful, and reveals its dark side only at a second glance.
 Just as the flowers at first look lovely and pretty and only communicate their black messages at a closer look, Tanja Boukal’s chosen textile medium has this ambiguity.
 Through its softness and everyday presence, a textile is often associated with intimacy, femininity and gentleness.
 The fact that a supposedly harmless needlework could carry a leaden content, shakes our classical approach to classification, creates new levels of meaning and touches in an immediate and disconcerting way.